DenisKuivalainen/godlike/README.md

 ],
 ```

 Each object  in *skills* array is used to render: name is added to array as title of a skill, each item in *spec* array is added to the same array via parser script (it splits a line into strings of length *n*).
-After all items of array are mapped as <p> elements.
+After all items of array are mapped as paragraph HTML elements.

 ### ToDo